 Students interested in working for an on-campus employer or a participating local non-profit agency during a leave term should send an email from their Dartmouth email account to Financial Aid to request a Leave Term Work-Study award.

-Non Work-Study: All students are encouraged to work as a part of connecting to Dartmouth regardless of their work-study eligibility.
-A student DOES NOT have to be awarded FWSP or EMPLOYMENT funding in order to work.
-It is important to select the 'Open to Work-Study and Non Work-Study (all students)' box when searching for student job listings on Jobnet if you are not eligible for Federal Work-Study funds, as there are a small portion of jobs limited to only FWSP eligible students.
+All employment-eligible students are encouraged to work as a part of connecting to Dartmouth regardless of their federal work-study eligibility.
+A student DOES NOT have to be awarded Federal Work-Study or Non Work-Study Employment from Financial Aid in order to work.
+It is important to select the 'Open to Work-Study and Non Work-Study (all students)' box when searching for student job listings on Jobnet if you are not eligible for Federal Work-Study funds, as there are a small portion of jobs limited to only FWS eligible students.

 Students are welcome to work as many hours as they are legally able, but cautioned not to become overwhelmed.
 Remember, you are here to learn and do well in your classes!